 Who I am

-I grew up in the suburbs of Boston, Massachusetts.
-Taking apart anything that wasn't bolted down naturally progressed to a career in cybersecurity, a path familiar to many.
+I'm American, and I grew up in the suburbs of Boston, Massachusetts.
+From a young age, I had access to lots of commodity hardware through my dad's work, and taking apart any and all machines accessible to me naturally progressed to a career in cybersecurity, a path familiar to many.

 While my deep passion for cyber virtually monopolizes my time outside of work, I enjoy a few hobbies: